 There are many differences between being self-employed and working for someone else.
 However, the taxes you owe the federal government aren’t one of them.

 If you’re self-employed, you’ll still pay the same income tax as people who earn a living in the form of a paycheck or wage paid by an employer.
-You’ll still owe Social Security and Medicare taxes Medicare taxes—a.k.a.
-FICA taxes—, along with potential state income taxes depending on where you live.
+You’ll still owe Social Security and Medicare taxes Medicare taxes — a.k.a.
+FICA taxes — along with potential state income taxes depending on where you live.

 When you have your own business, no employer withholds money from your paycheck and sends it to the IRS on your behalf throughout the year.
-Instead, the responsibility for calculating and paying these taxes falls squarely on your own two shoulders.
+Instead, the responsibility for calculating and paying these business taxes falls squarely on your own two shoulders.

 Whether you’re self-employed as a sole proprietor, an independent contractor, freelancer, or you’re part of a partnership, a member of an LLC, or shareholder in an S Corporation, the money you earn operating a trade, business, or profession may be considered self-employment income.